caseyanderson/howtoSC3/session01/06-GUI.md

 ~x = Synth.new(\sin, [\amp, 0.0, \trig, 0, \freq, 220]);
 ```

-To being we need to create an instance of `Window`, a task which typically requires the following:
+To begin we need to create an instance of `Window`, a task which typically requires the following:

 1. name the `Window`
 2. give it dimensions (typically with `Rect`)